Guide

 Consistent naming, an "about" identity, and mentions across the web help an AI recognize you as a real, trustworthy entity worth quoting.

-Authority is the part of SEO you can't fully control from inside your own site, and it's where honesty matters most.
-Search engines treat links and mentions from other reputable sites as votes of confidence — so a real audit measures your link profile and your reputation, not just your pages.
+Authority is the part of SEO you can't fully control from inside your own site, and it's where shortcuts backfire hardest.
+Search engines treat links and mentions from other reputable sites as votes of confidence.
+So a real audit measures your link profile and your reputation, not just your pages.

-Here's the honest version: there's no clean trick.
-Buying links is against Google's guidelines and can get a site penalized; the durable approach is earning mentions by being genuinely worth referencing.
-The audit looks at the quality and relevance of the sites linking to you, your anchor-text profile, brand mentions even where they don't link, and the E-E-A-T signals — Experience, Expertise, Authoritativeness, Trustworthiness — that tell both readers and engines a real, credible person or business stands behind the content.
+There's no clean trick.
+Buying links is against Google's guidelines and can get a site penalized.
+The durable approach is earning mentions by being genuinely worth referencing.
+The audit looks at the quality and relevance of the sites linking to you, your anchor-text profile, brand mentions even where they don't link, and the E-E-A-T signals (Experience, Expertise, Authoritativeness, Trustworthiness) that tell both readers and engines a real, credible person or business stands behind the content.

 I look at the top few results for the terms that matter to your business and ask: what's the dominant page type, how deep is the content, how is it structured, and what are they covering that you aren't?
-Often the answer isn't "they have more links."
-It's that their page matches the intent more precisely, loads faster, or answers a sub-question yours ignores.
+Often it comes down to their page matching the intent more precisely, loading faster, or answering a sub-question yours ignores.
+Rarely is it just that they have more links.
 That gap is usually the most actionable finding in the whole report.

-The deliverable of a real audit isn't a list of a hundred problems.
-It's the three to five fixes that will actually move the needle, in the order you should do them.
+The deliverable of a real audit is the three to five fixes that will actually move the needle, in the order you should do them.
+Not a list of a hundred problems.

 Anyone can generate findings.
 The skill is triage.
-I weigh every finding on two axes — impact (how much it could move rankings or conversions) against effort (how hard it is to ship) — and the high-impact, low-effort items go to the top.
+I weigh every finding on two axes.
+Impact (how much it could move rankings or conversions) against effort (how hard it is to ship).
+The high-impact, low-effort items go to the top.
 A noindex tag stranding your money page is a five-minute fix worth more than weeks of content.
 A blog post nobody links to and nobody searches for might not be worth touching at all.

 Impact × EffortEvery finding scored on both, so the quick wins surface first.